WIOD: Call letter change to WCKR

-From 1959 to 1962 the call letters were changed to WCKR (for Cox-Knight Broadcasting, which also owned television station WCKT, now WSVN).
-Branded Wacker Radio, it broadcast middle of the road music, but offered Top 40 hits at night, featuring noted South Florida disc jockey Rick Shaw.
-WIOD also carried NBC Radio's "Monitor" program on weekends.
-To accommodate WCKT, a new addition housing television studios was built on the artificial Broadcast Key in North Bay Village.
+In 1956, Biscayne Television acquired 610 AM, and changed the call sign to WCKR, taking the first letters of Cox, Knight and Radio for its call letters.
+Branded Wacker Radio, it broadcast adult pop music by day, but offered Top 40 hits at night.
+The station featured noted South Florida disc jockey Rick Shaw.
+It also carried NBC Radio's "Monitor" program on weekends.